William Stone (Maryland governor): Restoration, land grant, and death

-In 1660, the monarchy in England and the proprietor's government in Maryland were restored.
+In 1660, the monarchy in England was restored.
 Lord Baltimore granted William Stone as much land as he could ride, by horseback, in a day, as a reward for Stone's faithful service.
 Stone concentrated on developing his plantation at Poynton Manor in what is now Charles County, Maryland, where he died in about 1660.

 Legacy

 Stone's great-grandson, David (born 1709), greatly expanded the value of the estate at Poynton and returned the family to prominence.
 William Stone's great-great-grandsons made major contributions to the foundation of Maryland as an American state: Thomas Stone signed the Declaration of Independence, Michael Jenifer Stone represented Maryland in the First United States Congress, John Hoskins Stone was Governor of Maryland 1794–97, and William Murray Stone was the Episcopal Bishop of Baltimore.
-A great-great-great grandson, Barton W. Stone, was a prominent early leader of the Restoration Movement.
+A great-great-great-grandson, Barton W. Stone, was a prominent early leader of the Restoration Movement.